udayas81/atg/README.md

 jpstore Basic Spring MVC and Mybatis Archetype
 --------------------------------------------------------------------------------
-If you're reading this then you've created your new project using Maven and mobserver.
-You have only created the shell of an MobServer Java EE application.
+If you're reading this then you've created your new project using Maven and jpstore.
+You have only created the shell of an jpstore Java EE application.
 The project object model (pom) is defined in the file pom.xml.
 The application is ready to run as a web application.
 To get started, please complete the following steps: